ravirajpatil2109/Nimap-Task-Category-Product/README.md

    URL: `http://localhost:8080/api/products/{id}`
    Description: Deletes a product by its ID.

+## Screenshots

+### Postman Request Example

+Here is a screenshot showing the mapping of the `GET all categories` API in Postman:

 ## Database Configuration

 The project uses **MySQL** as the relational database, with Spring Data JPA for ORM-based database interaction.
 The configuration is set up via **application.properties** to connect to a MySQL database instance.